ITV’s Julie Etchingham launches CAFOD ethical Christmas

 She also met youngsters CAFOD’s partner Caritas Lebanon has helped get into school – some for the first time in their lives – and saw the difference it has made.

-Julie said: “CAFOD took me to a school in Qartaba, in the mountains of Lebanon, where most of the pupils are Syrian refugees.
+Julie said: “CAFOD took me to a school the mountains of Lebanon, where most of the pupils are Syrian refugees.
 They had made extraordinary journeys to get there so to be able to see them in a classroom was absolutely miraculous – it is the best start these children could have.

 “You could help support the work of CAFOD and its Caritas partners around the world by supporting World Gifts this Christmas.
 Just head to the CAFOD website and buy something like a school starter pack, for example.
 The money can help children - like those I met in Lebanon - to have that best start in life; in the classroom, getting on with their learning.”